|

 about because they look at something and then make a face

-15 you know, or there are just some things where you just know what she’s
+15 you know, or there are just some things where you just know what she’s asking

 or what